 - The insertion of the row through the insertRow() method using variables that contain the field values of the new row

 One thing you might have noticed is that the string "SHAPE@XY" is used to specify the Shape field.
 You might expect that this would just be "Shape," but arcpy.da provides a list of "tokens" that you can use if the field will be specified in a certain way.
 In our case, it would be very convenient just to provide the X and Y values of the points using a tuple of coordinates.
 It turns out that the token "SHAPE@XY" allows you to do just that.
-See help topic for InsertCursor to learn about other tokens you can use.
+See the documentation of the InsertCursor's field_names parameter to learn about other tokens you can use.